johnmccole/acf-custom-blocks/README.md

 A 'blocks' directory is added to the theme root, each block is in its own sub-directory.
 Within each of these are 6 files:

 1. block.json
-2. example.json
-3. index.php
+2. index.php
-4. style.css
+3. style.css
-5. template.php
+4. template.php

 Update template.php with markup and custom fields, update style.css with custom styles.